awoojs/awoo/API.md

 post_write
 ```

-All of them receive the same parameter in their function, namely the `site`
+All of them receive the same parameter in their function, namely the `files`
 parameter.
-This is a very big object that contains all of the data collectible
+This is a very big array that contains all of the data collectible
 from the source fileset.
-It contains two main keys:

-- __site.config__: The site [configuration][default configuration].
-- __site.files__: This is the main part which holds all of the files `weh` has
-  read from the source directory.
-It looks like this:
+It looks a little something like this:

 ```js
 [
   {